 The word "Pantheon" means "rule of the gods" in Greek.
 In various ancient mythologies, such as Sumerian and Greek, this word described a temple.
 And indeed, the ancient Roman structure that remains intact to this day was originally used as a temple for all the gods - Pantheon.

 However the Romans later changed its use to the court of the emperor, a law court, and after Christianity took over, it became a Christian church called Santa Maria Rotunda.
-It must be admitted that this is an interesting use of a structure originally intended for idol worship and contained a number of altars dedicated to the many idols of the ancient world.
+It must be admitted that this is an interesting use of a structure originally intended for idol worship and contained a number of altars dedicated to the many gods of the ancient world.

 TipsThere are guided tours of the Pantheon free of charge.
 There is no need to book a spot in advance.